+356-2033-01-78

 Favourable language environment

-Along with the Maltese, English is one of the official languages in Malta.
-This means that everyday communications will be easier and more convenient for expats, allowing them to solve day-to-day tasks smoothly and meet new people.
+English is one of Malta’s official languages, along with Maltese.
+This means that expats will have easier everyday communications, allowing them to solve day-to-day tasks smoothly and meet new people.

 Convenient transportation system